 “Personal Data” means any information relating to (i) an identified or identifiable natural person and, (ii) an identified or identifiable legal entity (where such information is protected similarly as personal data or personally identifiable information under applicable Data Protection Laws and Regulations), where for each (i) or (ii), such data is Customer Data.

 “Personnel” means all persons authorized to process Personal Data under this Addendum.

 “Processing” means any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 “Processor” means the entity which Processes Personal Data on behalf of the Controller., including as applicable any “service provider” as that term is defined by the CCPA.

-“Products” means the products ordered by Company under the Services Agreement, but expressly excluding any third-party products or services.
+“Products” means the products ordered by Customer under the Services Agreement, but expressly excluding any third-party products or services.

 "Purposes" means the purposes for which Qubit Processes Personal Data as listed in Section 2 of this Addendum.